Gratitude31/Data-Analyst/README.md

 Matrix Insight 4 – Contract Type × MonthlyCharge Band
   * Observation: Month-to-Month customers are the riskiest segment, especially those in the ₱91–120 monthly charge band, with a churn rate of 52.16%.
   * Interpretation: Flexible contracts combined with high monthly charges represent the highest risk of churn.
 In contrast, customers on One-Year or Two-Year contracts, even with similar monthly charges, show lower churn rates.
-  * Actionable Insight: Retention campaigns should prioritize Month-to-Month customers in high-charge bands, possibly offering incentives to switch to longer-term contracts or providing value-added services to improve stickiness.

 ![FinancialMatrix](images/Category4_FinancialMatrix.png)